EXCLUSIVE -Reckitt expects U.S. infant formula shortage until spring | Business

 The White House in May took steps to address the shortage, invoking the Defense Production Act to help manufacturers obtain the ingredients needed to ramp up supply.
 Supplies are yet to return to normal since the peak of the crisis in May and June, despite the U.S. making progress in replenishing stocks, said Robert Cleveland, Reckitt senior vice president of North America and Europe Nutrition.

 "I suspect that will persist to some degree until the spring resets," he said.
 The situation was improving, he said however.
-"There is much more volume on shelves than a few months ago, and enough to feed America's babies."
-Rival manufacturer Perrigo Company Plc declined to comment, while Danone, maker of Aptamil, did not immediately respond to a request for comment.
+“There is much more volume on shelves than a few months ago, and enough to feed America’s babies."
+New brands have increased formula supply this year, with multiple foreign brands available on shelves and online, including Danone's Aptamil and Bellamy's Organic, a White House official said.

+"We are in close touch with top retailers who continue to have supplies of formula on hand, but may still lack all the sizes and varieties they once carried," the official said, adding that industry data shows U.S. formula production so far this year has outpaced 2021 levels.
+According to data firm IRI, in-stock rates at U.S. stores have continued to improve and are close to pre-recall levels at 86% now versus 88–90% prior to the recall.

+Rival manufacturers Perrigo Company Plc and Danone declined to comment.
+Since the Abbott recall, Reckitt's share of the infant formula market has skyrocketed, making it the No.1 supplier in the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)